esphome/esphome-docs/esphomeyaml/components/sensor/custom.rst

       int8_t accuracy_decimals() override { return 2; } // 2 decimal places of accuracy.
     };

-Every time ``update`` is called we will now **push** a new value to the MQTT sensor component that's listening to our events.
+Every time ``update`` is called we will now **push** a new value to the frontend.
+The front-end will then relay those values to MQTT and finally to Home Assistant.
 Additionally, we created a function that tells the sensor what unit of measurement the value is in, this is not strictly required and only used for a nice output in Home Assistant.

 Step 2: Registering the custom sensor